-There are a few different PeruRail services for your train from Cusco to Machu Picchu, the one you choose depends mostly on prices and the quality of service you require and also on time schedules, the first we will talk about is the PeruRail Expedition train, formally known as the Backpacker train, this is the most economical of the PeruRail trains and is for tourists to travel to Machu Picchu from both Poroy near Cusco and Ollantaytambo in the Sacred Valley, the train carriages feature designs of the Inca Culture, making this a great way to start your adventure to Machu Picchu.
+There are a few different PeruRail services for your train from Cusco to Machu Picchu, the one you choose depends mostly on prices and the quality of service you require and also on time schedules, the first we will talk about is the PeruRail Expedition train, formally known as the Backpacker train, this is the most economical of the PeruRail trains and is for tourists to travel to Machu Picchu from both Poroy near Cusco and Ollantaytambo in the Sacred Valley, the train carriages feature designs of the Inca Culture, making this a great way to start your Machu Picchu tours.
 You will be taken care of by trained staff during the trip serving hot or cold beverages and snacks made from local ingredients.

 The next step up on the train from Cusco to Machu Picchu with PeruRail is the Vistadome train which will cost you a bit more money than the Expedition, the luxury and features of this train will be worth the extra money spent as you will get to enjoy the panoramic windows located beside and above your seat that will let you get close to nature while passing beautiful mountains, villages and the raging Urubamba river.
 This train leaves from both Poroy and Ollantaytambo and returns also to the same stations.

 The one train a day PeruRail Sacred Valley train leaves from Urubamba to Machu Picchu and features all the luxury of the other trains and mostly caters for guest of the hotel Belmond Rio Valley Sagrado.